General Information: Initiative, Referendum, and Recall

 Referendum is a procedure under which local voters can repeal existing ordinances that the council declines to rescind by its own action.
 The procedures for compelling the city council to call a referendum election are the same as for initiative elections: a petition calling for an election to repeal a certain ordinance is circulated, the petition is checked and certified if it is sufficient, and the city council must then either repeal the ordinance by its own action or call an election at which the people can vote to repeal it.

 Austin’s city charter requires that a referendum petition must be submitted “prior to the effective date of any ordinance which is subject to referendum.”
-Because most ordinances that are passed by the City Council have an immediate effective date, this requirement can generally not be met.
+Typically, the effective date of most ordinances is 10 business days following adoption.

-Recall is a process by which local voters can remove members of the city council before the expiration of their terms.
-The procedures for compelling the city council to order a recall election are the same as for initiative and referendum elections: a petition calling for the recall of a named council member is circulated, the petition is checked and certified if it is sufficient, and the named council member must either resign within 5 days or the city council must order an election to be held in the named council member’s single-member district.
-If the majority vote is for recall, the council member’s office is immediately declared vacant.
-If the majority vote is against recall, the council member continues in office.
+Recall is a process by which local voters can remove a mayor or members of the city council before the expiration of their terms.
+The procedures for compelling the city council to order a recall election are the same as for initiative and referendum elections: a petition calling for the recall of a named mayor or council member is circulated, the petition is checked and certified if it is sufficient, and the named mayor or council member must either resign within 5 days or the city council must order an election to be held in the named council member’s single-member district, or to be held citywide in the case of a mayor.
+If the majority vote is for recall, the mayor's or council member’s office is immediately declared vacant.
+If the majority vote is against recall, the mayor or council member continues in office.

 General Information: Charter Amendment